-4.1.
-Greece
+4.1 Greece

-The average annual e-waste production in Greece for the period 2003-2006 came up to approximately 170 Kt, representing 3.8% of the total amount of domestic solid waste (www.electrocycle.gr).
-90% of e-waste for the same period had been mixed with other urban solid waste or had been recycled with other materials (e.g. metal waste), with no prior process ("grey recycling").
+The average annual e-waste production in Greece for the period 2003-2006 came up to approximately 170 Kt, representing 3.8% of the total amount of domestic solid waste [27].
+90% of e-waste for the same period had been mixed with other urban solid waste or had been recycled with other materials (e.g. metal waste), with no prior process (a management practice mentioned as "grey recycling").
 In order to deal both with the developing problem of "grey recycling" and the increasing amounts of e-waste, the operation of an authorized alternative e-waste management system started in 2004, having as main responsibilities the collection, transposition and process in special facilities.
-The system collected approximately 0.1 Kt in 2005, first year of operation, 31.5 kt in 2007, 47 Kt in 2008 and 25 Kt in the first five months of 2009, overbalancing the national goal, as defined by the European and Greek legislation.
+The system collected approximately 0.1 kilotons (Kt) in 2005, first year of operation, 31.5 Kt in 2007, 47 Kt in 2008 and 25 Kt in the first five months of 2009, overbalancing the national goal, as defined by the European and Greek legislation.
 These goals include the separate collection of at least 4 kg/resident/year of e-waste of domestic origin, that is 44 Kt/year for Greece in total.
-Nevertheless, even today the domestic appliances are available in a non-monitored way, resulting to their collection by street vendors and their promotion to metal and alloy recovery units (See Figure 3).
+Nevertheless, even today the management of discarded electronic appliances is not taken place in a controlled way, resulting to uncontrolled collection by street vendors and to their promotion to metal and alloy recovery units (See Figure 3).